desihub/tutorials/redrock/RedrockPlotSpec.md

 ## Running plotspec

-From an ipython session `ipython --pylab`:
+Go to the top level directory where you have those files then start an ipython session with `ipython --pylab`:
 ```
 #- import required packages
 import numpy as np